s-docs/plugin-sf-sdocs/README.md

 ### `export`

 This exports a given template or all templates to the file system that can be then imported into another org or environment.
-See the examples show when you do `sf sdocs export --help` for more specifics
+See the examples show when you do `sf sdocs template export --help` for more specifics

 ### `import`

 This exports a given template from the file system into another org or environment.
-See the examples show when you do `sf sdocs import --help` for more specifics
+See the examples show when you do `sf sdocs template import --help` for more specifics